Killinskillz69/Nineteen69-paystring.crypto.com-/Casper-Proof-of-Stake-compendium.md

 ## Applications/Infrastructure using Casper
 - [Rocket Pool](https://github.com/rocket-pool/rocketpool): allows pooling, in alpha as of August 2018.
-Note that pooling can be detrimental as it can cause centralization, like mining pools in proof of work.
+"Unlike traditional centralised proof-of-work (PoW) pools, Rocket Pool utilises the power of smart contracts to create a self-regulating decentralised network of smart nodes that allows users with any amount of ether to earn interest on their deposits and help secure the Ethereum network at the same time."